 - i.
-Describe their experience and capacity to meet the scope of services outlined in this RFA; - ii.
-Have among its organizational purposes, significant activities related to providing housing or services to men with OUD/STUD; - iii.
-Describe the staff who will work on this initiative, including GPRA compliance, particularly the key positions (e.g. Resident Monitor and Case Manager) that need to be hired to run or provide oversight of these Recovery Residences; - iv.
-Describe any potential challenges and contingency plans for addressing concerns related to circumstances that may arise; and - v.
-Describe the organization's plan to be fully operational between sixty (60) of the new grant agreement. - vi.
-Describe the project's long term sustainability.
+Describe and demonstrate their experience and capacity to meet the scope of services outlined in this RFA; - ii.
+Have among its organizational purposes, significant activities related to providing housing or services to individuals for with OUD/STUD; Preference will be given to women only programs;

+- iii.
+Describe the staff who will work on this initiative, including GPRA compliance, particularly the key positions (e.g. Resident Monitor and Care Manager that need to be hired to run or provide oversight of these Recovery Residences.
+Staff must have a minumum of one year experience working with those who have OUD/STUD. - iv.
+Describe how the program will develop care plans and daily programming for residents. - v.
+Describe any potential challenges and contingency plans for addressing concerns related to circumstances that may arise; and - vi.
+Describe the organization's plan to be fully operational within sixty (60) days of the new grant agreement. - vii.
+Describe the project's long term sustainability plan.